canyoldas0/SpotifySearch/README.md

 This project is developed by Can Yoldas.

 - Note: Xcode 14 Beta is used during the development.
-- It is tested in real device iOS 15.6.1
+- It is tested on real device iOS 15.6.1

 ## Get Started